Skip to main content

 Resources

 The #TeachersMissing advocacy campaign was launched on Monday 17 June during the High-Level Dialogue parallel session on the teaching at the first Transforming Education Summit (TES) Stocktake event organized by the SDG4 High-Level Steering Committee.
 Click here for more information about this event.
+Its global part culminated and ended in November 2024 with a call to action, urging stakeholders to take immediate steps to value, diversify, and invest in teachers, in alignment with the UNSG High-Level Panel’s Recommendations.

 EU